-Р Interventions and discussions with patients facilitate patient acceptance and change.
-Consistently, effectively utilizes empirically supported therapies whenever indicated and appropriate.
-Demonstrates motivation to increase knowledge and expand range of interventions through regular reading plus consultation as needed.
-Consistently maintains non-judgmental perspective on patient challenges while therapeutically addressing challenges to therapeutic gains.
-Consistently refers for multidisciplinary consultation/ treatment when indicated. Η Most interventions and discussions with patients facilitate patient acceptance and change.
+H (4) Most interventions and discussions with patients facilitate patient acceptance and change.
 Supervisory assistance needed for timing and delivery of more difficult interventions with highly complex cases.
 Generally effectively utilizes empirically supported therapies whenever indicated and appropriate.
 Generally seeks new readings, additional consultation to assist with planning and delivery of interventions.
 Generally maintains non-judgmental perspective on patient challenges while therapeutically addressing challenges to therapeutic gains.
-Consistently refers for multidisciplinary consultation/ treatment when indicated.

-Ι Many interventions and interpretations are delivered and timed well.
+Consistently refers for multidisciplinary consultation/ treatment when indicated. .
+(5) Many interventions and interpretations are delivered and timed well.
 Needs supervision to plan interventions and clarify aim of intervention.
 With some supervisory direction required, effectively utilizes empirically supported therapies whenever indicated and appropriate.
 Collaborates with supervisors on use of literature, makes good use of supervisor-assigned readings and consultation.
 May need direct assistance with more challenging situations to maintain non-judgmental perspective on patient challenges while therapeutically addressing challenges to therapeutic gains.
-E Some interventions are accepted by the patient while some others are rejected by patient.
+F (2) Some interventions are accepted by the patient while some others are rejected by patient.
 Sometimes has difficulty targeting the interventions to patient's level of understanding and motivation.
 Needs strong encouragement to utilize empirically supported therapies, and to seek new readings or consultation.
 Has difficulty maintaining non-judgmental perspective on patient challenges, struggles with therapeutically confronting challenges to therapeutic gains.
 Often does not recognize need for multidisciplinary consultation/ treatment.
-R Most interventions and interpretations are rejected by patient.
+Most interventions and interpretations are rejected by patient.
 Has frequent difficulty targeting interventions to patients' level of understanding and motivation.
 Negligent or contraindicated use of intervention techniques.
 Lacks ability to formulate a case and develop/execute intervention.
 Resists or ignores opportunities for empirically supported treatments and/or recommended readings or consultations regarding intervention.
 Generally unable to maintain non-judgmental perspective.
 Fails to recognize need for multidisciplinary consultation/treatment in most cases.
-N/A
+N/A nterv rention Competency Comments: